Walton Academy, Grantham: Curriculum

 The curriculum at Key Stage 3 for 11- to 14-year-old pupils covers the National Curriculum subjects.
 For English, Mathematics and Science pupils are taught in ability groups, as is French in Year 8 and Year 9.
 Ability groups are reviewed annually and changes are made in each pupil's best interest following a review of her work.

 Design Technology includes separate courses in Food.
 Art includes disciplines of Drawing and Painting, and Textiles.
 Walton's course of study for 14- to 16-year-olds at Key Stage 4 has a number of GCSE examination subjects which have to be taken by all: English (including English Literature), Mathematics, Science, Citizenship, Religious Studies and ICT.
 Pupils also take core Physical Education and Careers Education, which are not examined.
 The pupils also choose other subjects to add to this core.
 English, Mathematics and Science are taught in ability groups; all other subjects are taught to mixed ability groups.
 Subjects vary slightly from year to year.

 The Sixth Form teaches both BTEC and GCE 'A' Level subjects, some of which run in collaboration with the town's grammar schools.

 Extra-curricular activities

 Pupils take musical and artistic activities, sport, where they compete with local regional teams, and participate in a Maths Challenge, Young Enterprise scheme, public speaking and citizenship events.
 Visits at home and abroad help Languages, History and PE study.

 Academic performance

-Walton, like many girls' schools, performs better academically at GCSE than many comparable coeducational schools.
+Walton Academy, like most schools, performs better academically at GCSE than many comparable coeducational schools.
 The school gains GCSE results better than most comprehensive schools in Lincolnshire, and is only surpassed some comprehensives in rural areas.